VenkatRamaraju/flowcast/README.md

 - 5 held-out evaluation files.
 - 5 of the training files reserved for validation.

-The model uses `reg:absoluteerror` with MAE as the evaluation metric, histogram tree construction, early stopping, and categorical splits.
-The current validation run reports an MAE of `1.08`.
+The XGBoost model uses `reg:absoluteerror` with MAE as the evaluation metric, histogram tree construction, early stopping, and categorical splits.
 Training writes:

 - `artifacts/xgboost/model-categorical.ubj`
 - `artifacts/xgboost/station-categories.json`